GDPR for CIOs: Why it’s important and what you need to do

 4. Breach notifications are mandatory

-Not only could breaches potentially carry much larger fines once the GDPR is in place, there are also strict requirements when it comes to reporting such a breach to your supervisory authority and to the individuals affected.
-If your company suffers a personal data breach which is likely to result in a risk to the rights and freedoms of individuals then you must notify the relevant supervisory authority within 72 hours of discovering the breach, including the following information:
+Not only could breaches potentially carry much larger fines once the GDPR is in place, but there are also strict requirements when it comes to reporting such a breach to your supervisory authority and to the individuals affected.
+If your company suffers a personal data breach that is likely to result in a risk to the rights and freedoms of individuals then you must notify the relevant supervisory authority within 72 hours of discovering the breach, including the following information: